2020PB/police-brutality/reports/California.md

 ### Police shoot a projectile at a protestor | May 31st

 A police officer shoots a projectile at a protestor for yelling out profanities.
 The same officer is seen excited about the protests.

+pb-id: ca-sanjose-29

 **Links**